Steeped in history and culture, Edinburgh is at the top of the list when it comes to quality of life.

 Things to do in Edinburgh

-As an Edinburgh inhabitant, you’re unlikely to ever be short of diversions.
-Historical attractions of the city centre include the Palace of Holyroodhouse, Her Majesty the Queen’s official Scottish residence; the imposing edifice of Edinburgh Castle; and the Old Town’s labyrinth of cobbled lanes, underground streets and tunnels, and unexpected nooks and crannies.
+History: As an Edinburgh inhabitant, you’re unlikely to ever be short of historical places to visit.
+Attractions in the city centre include the Palace of Holyroodhouse –Her Majesty the Queen’s official Scottish residence, the imposing edifice of Edinburgh Castle and the Old Town’s labyrinth of cobbled lanes, underground streets and tunnels.

-There are also plenty of art institutions and museums, such as the Scottish National Gallery, the Scottish National Gallery of Modern Art, the Museum on the Mound, the National War Museum and the Museum of Edinburgh.
+Culture: There are also plenty of art institutions and museums on offer, such as the Scottish National Gallery, the Scottish National Gallery of Modern Art, the Museum on the Mound, the National War Museum and the Museum of Edinburgh.
 Other attractions include Edinburgh Zoo, the Royal Botanic Garden, and the many theatres and concert venues.

 A city of culture, Edinburgh is also known for events such as its Fringe Festival, Film Festival, Jazz & Blues Festival, International Festival and Hogmanay celebrations.